cbishopvelti/echat/README.md

 4) start the application: appliaction:start(sarg).<br/>

-5) Open the app in your browser (chrome only) on two computers/browser tabs: [ip address]:8080/webrtc.html
+5) Open the app in your browser (chrome only) on two or more computers/browser tabs: [ip address]:8080/webrtc.html

 </p>